Hyundai Staria

 The Hyundai Staria (현대 스타리아) is a 5-door van and minivan manufactured by Hyundai since 2021.
-It was introduced as the successor to the Starex, ditching the rear-wheel-drive layout from the Starex to a front-wheel-drive-based platform shared with other large Hyundai and Kia vehicles.
+It was introduced as the successor to the Starex, replacing the rear-wheel-drive layout of the Starex with a front-wheel-drive-based platform shared with other large Hyundai and Kia vehicles.
 The name "Staria" was coined by combining the word "star" with "ria".
-It is currently marketed in South Korea, South Africa, Southeast Asia, Australasia, Middle East, and several European countries.
+It is currently marketed in South Korea, South Africa, Southeast Asia, Australia, Middle East, Latin America, and several European countries.

 Overview

 Interior and exterior images of the Staria were released on 18 March 2021.
 Following the automaker's new design theme "Inside Out," the vehicle is said to feature the look of a spaceship and a wide-open cabin.

 The model achieved a maximum height of the cabin up to 1379 mm by raising the total height by 70 mm and lowering the ground clearance by 30 mm compared to its predecessor, the Starex.
 Hyundai designers also introduced a low beltline to create larger side windows, which is called "wide panoramic windows".
-Top Gear magazine noted that the Staria was very spacious but that this came at the expense of it "scraping the roof in car parks because it's so bleeding tall".
-The Drive noted that its increased size relative to its predecessor made it harder to park in tight spaces, such as those found in multi-storey car parks, even with the assistance of cameras.
+The Staria has been noted to be spacious, but difficult to park, especially in multi-storey car parks.

 The Staria comes in two versions, a standard model and a high-end variant which is known as the Staria Lounge or Staria Premium in several markets.
 A cargo version is also offered in several regions.